“The creative mind plays with the objects it loves.”

 “We’re convinced that our material is solid.
 Then, out of nowhere: Splat!
 A fat error.”

-Transcendence is a core feature of deep practice, and I think it’s a pillar of playfulness.
+Imagination is a core feature of creativity, and it’s a pillar of deep, playful practice.

 When I practice, I imagine dramatic scenes, dancers moving through space, whatever.
 I feel an irrepressible flow of imagination no matter what I work on, be it a scale or a masterpiece.